scot-taylor-ibm/compare-comply/getting-started.md

   - The `effective_dates` array lists any effective dates identified in the input document.
   - The `contract_amounts` array lists monetary amounts specified by the input document.
+  - The `termination_dates` array lists the input document's termination dates.

 ## Next steps
 {: #next_steps}